Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

       behind the boss (marked in yellow).</p>
       <p>After that, quickly run clockwise 180 degrees around the arena- you
       need to drop four puddles and still make it to the other side.</p>
+      <p>When the floor turns to ice, slide so you're in front of the Oracle of
+      Light.</p>
     </td>
     <td>
       <img src="{{site.baseurl}}/images/ultimates/fru/02/diamond_dust_07d.jpg">